model-initiative/model_initiative/README.md

 # README #
 ## Version 0.1
+For a quick start see quick_start.txt and quick_example.txt minside the model_initiative folder.

 ## Introduction

 This document aims to describe how to use matlab/octave and/or python to launch auditory pathway